 How Yahoo’s woes really started in 2001 by Brian Blum in Uncategorized 19 Nov 2008 David Kaplan at PaidContent.org analyzes the aftermath of Jerry Yang’s decision to relinquish the helm at Yahoo and provides insight into how Yahoo got into its mess in the first place.
 Kaplan spoke to Rob Norman, CEO of GroupM, who blamed Yahoo’s problems on its attempt to compete head-to-head with the entertainment industry.
-The hiring of Terry Semel in 2001, who came This post is only available to members.
+The hiring of Terry Semel in 2001, who came This article is only available to AIM Group clients.
+Please subscribe now or log in to view.
 Share Building Salesdavid kaplangroupmlloyd braunpaidcontentrob normanStrategyterry semelyahoo Brian Blum Brian Blum covers the U.S., Canada and Israel for Classified Intelligence Report, and contributes to our special reports and research projects.
 Originally from San Francisco and now based in Jerusalem, he has been with the AIM Group since 2004.
 He is the president of Blum Interactive Media, specializing in writing and multimedia content development for online, print, video and audio.
 His clients include newspapers, universities and non-profits.
 He is currently working on a book about the billion-dollar bankruptcy of a once high-flying Israeli startup.